 There are regular checks of equipment and the toys for damage, which could cause injury.
 These are reviewed for repair or replacement.
 A Risk Assessment for the different areas of the classromm is carried out daily and a record kept.
 Each assessment will have what the risks are, who is at risk and any action required or taken.

 Tools such as scissors and our wood work tools are only available with adult supervision, showing by example how these should be held and used.

 The mobile classroom fire extinguishers and blanket are inspected regularly by the fire safety officer.
-The pre-school carries out fire drill practice with the children on a regular basis each term.
+The pre-school carries out an ecacuation procedure with the children on a regular basis each term.
 We hold the fire drill for one week each term so that all children attending the setting are aware of the procedure.
 Having this number of drills helps the children to be familiar with what we do and therefore less likely to be alarmed in the event of an emergency.
 These fire drills are recorded by date and time in the register.